 The 2018 California Spring Trials kick off Saturday, April 14, and multiple plant breeders will be showcasing new varieties, from the latest annuals and perennials to vegetables and succulents.
 Prepare for your trip to the West Coast with our 2018 Spring Trials Guide, which includes highlights from each of the stops and a sneak peek of the plants companies will be showcasing.
 You can read our preview in Garden Center’s March 2018 issue or follow the links below for details.

-In March, Garden Center readers showed interest in articles from our 2018 Spring Survival Guide, updates from Proven Winners, unfortunate news of IGCs shutting down, statistics from the and a variety of other content.
+In March, Garden Center readers showed interest in articles from our 2018 Spring Survival Guide, updates from Proven Winners, unfortunate news of IGCs shutting down, statistics from the National Initiative for Consumer Horticulture and a variety of other content.
 Listed below are the top nine most-read posts on gardencentermag.com from the previous month, as ranked by total page views.

 1. Must-read hiring tips for garden centers - Our 2018 Spring Survival Guide provides ideas for finding, recruiting, training and retaining quality staff, plus ideas for new sources of talent.